 Heroin, like other opiates, signals the brain to produce additional endorphins and dopamine resulting in a “feel good” feeling, but these feelings are short lived.
 As soon as the feel good sensation wears off, symptoms of withdrawal can quickly set in.

-If you suspect heroin abuse or addiction in yourself or someone you care about, call our helpline at 800-836-4134 for help.
+If you suspect heroin abuse or addiction in yourself or someone you care about, call our helpline at 800-836-4134 Who Answers? for help.
 Our admissions coordinators can help you find treatment that’s right for your individual needs.

 Recognizing Heroin Abuse